Looking after your mental health before, during, and after pregnancy is vital for both you and baby.

 Know that you’re not alone.

-Somewhere between 8.5 and 10.5% of pregnant women have generalised anxiety disorder when they’re pregnant, and as many as 5.2% have panic disorders where they experience frequent panic attacks.
+Somewhere between 8.5 and 10.5% of pregnant women have generalized anxiety disorder when they’re pregnant, and as many as 5.2% have panic disorders where they experience frequent panic attacks.

 There is treatment available.